ruancomelli/ruancomelli.github.io/content/bits/when-writing-code-is-the-bottleneck/index.md

 Working as a contractor means dealing with company policies that weren't designed for my dev setup - or my peace of mind.
 Not being formally employed incentivizes clients to be more careful when sharing confidential information or intellectual property.

 I am currently working for a company that doesn't allow code, messages or any other form of intellectual property to be stored on contractor's machines.
-Instead, we are required to connect remotely to Windows Virtual Desktop (WVD)[^1] instances even if all we want is to send a message on Microsoft Teams[^2].
+Instead, we are required to connect remotely to Windows Virtual Desktop (WVD)<sup>(I'm _so happy_ to be back on Windows)</sup> instances even if all we want is to send a message on Microsoft Teams<sup>(The _best_ communication app for teams)</sup>.
 And, of course, there's no native client for connecting to WVDs on Ubuntu (my OS) - so I need to use a web client.
 So far, this interaction can be represented by the following [Mermaid diagram](https://mermaid.js.org/):

 {% mermaid() %}
 sequenceDiagram
 participant My Machine
 participant WVD

     My Machine<<->>WVD: latency
     Note over My Machine,WVD: via a web browser

 {% end %}

 You would think that that is already painful enough, right?
 Wrong.
-On top of this, all software development is done on Azure DevOps code servers accessed via Microsoft Edge[^3] - so the road from my laptop to the code I want to write now looks like this:
+On top of this, all software development is done on Azure DevOps code servers accessed via Microsoft Edge<sup>(Microsoft's recommended browser - probably because it's _the best one_ out there)</sup> - so the road from my laptop to the code I want to write now looks like this:

 {% mermaid() %}
 sequenceDiagram
 participant My Machine
 participant WVD
 participant Code Server

     My Machine<<->>WVD: latency
     WVD<<->>Code Server: more latency
     Note over My Machine,WVD: via my web browser
     Note over WVD,Code Server: via Edge

 {% end %}

 If you want, you can also consider that the web browsers in the middle include additional latency.
 The fact is that this whole setup means that characters I type on my keyboard sometimes take 2 seconds to appear on the screen.
 There's also a delay when moving the mouse that causes me to frequently click on the wrong thing.
 Oh, and have I mentioned that the WVD instances we're running only have 8GB of RAM - _definitely not enough_ when you're running a Windows machine listening to a remote connection (i.e. me) with Teams and Edge open?